Sparks-And-Magic/AVShack/README.md

 # AVShack (Alpha)

-AVShack supports Rtmp, Rtsp, Srt, and Mp4 ingest with Mixing, MultiMux, and Multistreaming, that can be viewed with LL-HLS or WebTransport.
+AVSHack is a Linux live streaming app that supports Ingesting, Mixing, MultiMux, and Multistreaming of RTMP, RTSP, SRT, and MP4 with LL-HLS and WebTransport Viewing.

 The ingested sources can be mixed together into a single stream.
-The mix can be multistreamed custom RTMP and SRT destinations;
+The mix can be multistreamed to custom RTMP and SRT destinations;
-pulled via multimux rtmp, rtsp or srt; or multistreamed to custom rtmp or srt destinations.
+pulled via multimux with rtmp, rtsp or srt; or viewed via LL-HLS or WebTransport.

-Also, viewing via Ultra-Low Latency WebTransport and LL-HLS is supported.

 Configuration is done via a web frontend or a REST api.
 The web frontend utilizes the REST api.